 My studies at Ryerson University (psychology certificate) have provided me with a broader perspective on human behaviour, particularly related to stress management, motivation, resilience and physical environment.
 Most applicable to coaching was my course in positive psychology – a relatively new area of scientific study.
 This examines wellness and life satisfaction, rather than the traditional focus of psychological problems.

 Professional Organizers of Canada is the national association for organizers and I belong to the Toronto chapter.
 POC provides training on a variety of topics ranging from home decluttering to office time management assistance.
-After completing 12 courses, members write and exam and become a TPO, Trained Professional Organizer.
+After completing 12 courses, members write an exam and become a Trained Professional Organizer.
+For three years I worked with other organizers in physical spaces, as well as I offered my own in home and office sessions, with the goal of learning about various challenges and habits.

 As a coach, I accompany clients as they streamline their lives to achieve their goals.
 Particularly with freelancers, keeping home and travelling office space organized can be a challenge!
 As a minimalist and a creative type, I know how exciting and yet daunting it can be to take on many possible ideas and offers.
 When requested during a coaching session, I will put on my consultant hat and guide a client through strategies for prioritizing projects, managing digital communication and storage, and how to effectively use time and schedule activities.

-I have been writing on the topic of minimalism, first in the blog Minimalist Self for five years and now Peaceful Home, reflecting decades of personal experience, combined with all my professional learning.
+For five years I wrote about minimalism in the blog Minimalist Self.
+As my coaching practice grew, I turned to combining minimalism and wellbeing in the blog Peaceful Home, reflecting decades of personal experience, combined with all my professional learning.
 Some clients seek me out specifically to guide them through a process of living through the lens of minimalism, to declutter mentally, emotionally and physically.
 This is consulting over quite a long period of time, utilizing all my skill-sets, working through various areas in life to clear out and establish new behaviour regarding objects, relationships, habits and more.